 Step 5.
 Plunge!

 Step 6.
 Clean and Enjoy.
-Soak, sip, and saunter off to your regular day.
+Sip and saunter off to your regular day.

 As simple as the AeroPress is, there’s really no “right” way of doing it.
 These are just the basics.
 Feel free to experiment with your method by changing one variable at a time.
-If you have any questions or want any tips, come ask any of our baristas!
+If you have any questions or want tips, come ask one of our baristas!

 As Ever, LG